- About us

 The seeds of Red Fire Farm started growing way back with a few wagon loads of pumpkins, hand-picked berries and other gatherings of the young Ryan Voiland and his crew of siblings.
 Since then, Ryan has learned many things and been able to grow acres of produce and his organic farm business to a significant source of local food for our region.

 Red Fire Farm currently farms two pieces of farmland, one in Granby, MA and one in Montague, MA.
 The two properties allow more effective soil building and crop rotation than could be achieved on either piece individually.
-As of 2010 all Red Fire Farm's vegetable crops are being grown on the Granby farm and the Montague farm is in soil-building cover crops.
 Each location has a history and story of its own.

 Red Fire Farm began on a 50 acre piece of land located in southern Hampshire County on the corners of Taylor and Carver streets in Granby, MA.
 The land had been fallow for a few years, with some recent use in pumpkins and a distant history as a dairy and potato farm.